chandnikhg735/LED/README.md

 ## Installation

 To install, download the .zip file: https://github.com/markreds81/LED/archive/master.zip and rename the *LED-master* folder to *LED*.
 Move the *LED* folder to your *Arduino/libraries* folder and restart the Arduino IDE.
 This library should work on Arduino IDE v1.5 and later.

+## License

+Copyright (C) 2020 Marco Rossi (aka Mark Reds).
+All right reserved.

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this library.
+If not, see <http://www.gnu.org/licenses/>.